 A racoon clinging to a tree shows that clinging is good for many creatures.
 If a climbing animal do not cling in fit ways, it may fall down.
-As the Japanese proverb has it, "Even monkeys fall from trees."
-(Galef 1987, 20)
+"Even monkeys fall from trees."
+(Japanese proverb, in Galef 1987, 20)

-Thus, there are fit ways to cling for life, to stop clinging and still live, and to stop clinging and pass away.
+There are both grotesque and fit ways to cling for life, to stop clinging and still live, and to stop clinging and pass away.
 There are these options aside from "Stop clinging when you can" and "Just go with the natural flow called development, and do not let it become a problem."
-Maturity sets in in lots of ways.
+Maturity could set in in lots of ways.

 Also, one may come to cling less when getting old, getting arthritis, getting feeble.
 On the other hand, neurotics may not give up clinging all the same.